robotframework/robotframework-RFCP-syllabus/Chapter_3_Keyword_Design_Variables_Resources.md

 #### 3.3.5.3 Embedded Arguments

 > [!IMPORTANT]
-> LO-kw-arg-emb-how Describe how embedded arguments are replaced by actual values during keyword execution (K2).
+> LO-kw-arg-emb-val Describe how embedded arguments are replaced by actual values during keyword execution (K2).
 >
 > LO-kw-arg-emb-bdd Understand the role of embedded arguments in Behavior-Driven Development (BDD) style.
 (K2)